WWU-IETC-R-Collab/CEDENSURF-Mod/03_Append_Data.md

 #### Append from Selection Lists

+Defined analyte categories based on the conceptual model provided

 ```r
 ## Used grepl() to help find all Analytes that matched the conceptual model, ie: AnalyteList[(grepl("nitr", AnalyteList))